joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/07/world/europe/prince-harry-lawsuit-daily-mail-uk-associated-newspapers.html

 **U.S. Trade Deficit Widens in May on Record Goods Imports**\
-`Imports of foreign goods hit a record high in the month, pushing the trade deficit to its highest level in over a year.`\
+`Imports of foreign goods, including pharmaceuticals and equipment for data centers, hit a record high, pushing the monthly trade deficit to its highest level in over a year.`\
 https://www.nytimes.com/2026/07/07/business/economy/us-trade-deficit-may.html

 **Suspect in Monaco Bombing Attack Is Found Dead in Ukraine**\